BrianPugh/python-template/README.rst

    git clone YOUR_REPO
    ./bootstrap

-And follow the on-screen prompts.
+And follow the on-screen prompts. ``bootstrap`` uses some git data (like detecting your username and repository name), so cloning the repo generated from the template is necessary.

 Features